sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-transformation.rst

 NGram takes as input a sequence of strings (e.g. the output of a Tokenizer).
 The parameter n is used to determine the number of terms in each n-gram.
 The output will consist of a sequence of n-grams where each n-gram is represented by a space-delimited string of n consecutive words.
 If the input sequence contains fewer than n strings, no output is produced.

-Additional Information and Examples can be found at: https://spark.apache.org/docs/latest/ml-features#n-gram
+Additional Information and examples can be found at: https://spark.apache.org/docs/latest/ml-features#n-gram

 *N Gram Transformer node can be configured as below:*

 .. figure:: ../../../_assets/user-guide/machine-learning/sparkml/featuretransformation/ngram-config.png
    :alt: Machine Learning
-   :width: 90%
+   :width: 75%

 -	Column from the incoming dataframe in which sequence of tokens needs to be identified is to be selected in ``Input Column`` list.
 -	Output column that lists the sequence of tokens/words from the selected column needs to be entered in ``List of Words`` box.